tc39/proposal-ses/README.md

 }
 ```

-Alternatively, we could express such a convenience with a function for
+Alternatively, we could express a similar convenience with a function
-helping to create an endowments record seeded with such a `FreshDate`
+for helping to create an endowments record seeded with such a
-and `FreshMath`, to then be used in a normal `confine` call.
-Either
+`FreshDate` and `FreshMath`, to then be used in a normal `confine`
-way, this full-standard ses-realm-plus costs an additional four
+call.
+Either way, this full-standard ses-realm-plus costs an
-allocations, bringing the total to seven.
+additional four allocations, bringing the total to seven.

 In addition to `Date` and `Math`, we can create libraries for seeding
 the fresh global with virtualized emulations of expected host-provided
-globals like `window` and `document`.
-These emulations may map into
+globals like `window`, `document`, and `XMLHttpRequest`.
+These
-the caller's own or
+emulations may map into the caller's own or
 not.
 [Caja's Domado library](https://github.com/google/caja/blob/master/src/com/google/caja/plugin/domado.js)
 uses exactly this technique to emulate most of the conventional
 browser and DOM APIs, by mapping the confined code's virtual DOM into